-Health, safety and wellbeing
+Health, Safety and Wellbeing

-Our approach to the health, safety and wellbeing of our people focuses on senior leadership commitment and engagement, critical risk management and improving our systems and processes.
+Our approach to the health, safety and wellbeing for our people focuses on senior leadership commitment and engagement, critical risk management and improving our systems and processes.

-We continue a review of our critical risks and have commenced a dedicated programme to ensure our risk controls are fit for purpose and monitoring to capture new and emerging risks.
+We continue to review our critical risks and have commenced a dedicated programme to ensure our risk controls are fit for purpose.
 Our critical risks include eight inherent risks.
-Connetics also has an additional 10 that cover situational high impact, low probability risks.
-Know-how, Community & Environment
+Connetics also has an additional 10 that cover situational high impact, low probably risks.
+Community & Environment